alexdevero/alex-devero-blog/__drafts__/draft--getting-started-with-typescript-built-in-utility-types-part-2.md

 ## Parameters<Type>

 The `Parameters` type returns a [tuple] type that contains the types of the parameters function you passed as `Type`.
 These parameters are returned in the same order in which they appear in the function.
-NNote that the `Type` in case of this utility type is a function (`(...args) => type`), not a type such as `string`.
+Note that the `Type` argument, in case of this and following types, is a function (`(...args) => type`), not a type such as `string`.

 ```TypeScript
 // Declare a function type: